lucas-mas/tcc-codigos/README.md

 Numerical simulators for the five methods are in the "simulators" folder.

-Python, Shell and C languages were used in this project.

 The idea is that the scripts are released gradually.
 I think it's better to organize the codes first.

 There are several other scripts: